jasonliang-dev/spry/musings.md

 ## Profiling

-For debug builds, or if `USE_PROFILER` was defined when building, a `profile.json` file is produced while running the program.
+For debug builds, or if `USE_PROFILER` was defined during compilation, a `profile.json` file is produced while running the program.
 This file can be loaded in a profiler such as `chrome://tracing/` or https://gravitymoth.com/spall/.